Kashish-mogha26/Multilabel-Classification/README.md

 # Multilabel-Classification

-Trained Model on Multilabel Classification
+Trained Model on Multilabel Classification on Food images.

 Work in progress.